How to Fire Your Bad Boss

 You Can Get Rid of Your Bad Boss If You Follow These Guidelines—Carefully

 Do you have a bad boss?
 No, not one of those bad ordinary bosses who fail to give direction and fail to provide proper employee recognition.
 Those are low-stress bad bosses.
-You’ve got the type of bad boss who bullies, insults, lies, changes your directions, blames others, and verbally assaults your self-esteem—every day.
+You’ve got the type of bad boss who bullies, insults, lies, changes your directions, blames others, and verbally assaults your self-esteem—every single day.

 You’ve confronted the boss with his behavior—nicely—but it didn’t put a dent in his game.
 You’ve talked to Human Resources, but they threw their hands up in frustration.
 The guy gets the job done and the higher-ups like him.
 But, they’ve never seen him in action, you argued.
 "Talk to more employees.
 I’m not the only one complaining."

 He’s on his best behavior when senior managers or HR staff are around.
 So, it’s almost impossible to communicate what you and your coworkers experience every day.
-No pattern of employees leaving exists, you’re told, which would set off red flags, but the boss has only been in this position for a year.
+No pattern of employees leaving exists, you’re told, which would set off red flags in the HR office.
+But, the boss has only been in this position for a year.
 You know that half of the people who work in the office are looking for a new job.

 You Need to Take Action or Leave Your Bad Boss Behind

-You like your job, your company, and coworkers.
+You like your job, your company, and your coworkers.
 The only problem is your current boss.
 You’re beyond self-pity and annoyance.
 You’re scared, but you can’t take the bullying anymore.
 You’ve decided that you either need to take action or get a new job.
-Those are your remaining choices.
+Those are your only remaining choices.

 Maybe it’s time for you to take action to get him gone.
 The best way, if you can figure out how to set it up, is for senior management to see him in action.
-They’ve always treated you with respect, and you don’t believe that they’d put up with his daily behavior if they could just see it.
+They’ve always treated you with respect, and you don’t believe that they’d put up with his daily behavior if they could just see it happen to an employee.